adampmoss/adampmoss.github.io/_posts/2016-03-15-solid-design-principle.markdown

 }
 {% endhighlight %}

-The instrument class may behave as an abstract and could be implemented in teh following ways:
+The instrument class may behave as an abstract and could be implemented in the following ways:

 {% highlight php %}
 <?php